• Archives

 Share on FacebookShare on Twitter

-“It speaks to you in your local language and local dialect and prompts you to press a button based on what your interests are,” Cliff Schmidt, the organisation’s executive director, told the BBC.
+“It speaks to you in your local language and local dialect, and prompts you to press a button based on what your interests are,” Cliff Schmidt, the organization’s executive director explained, “The message might be a song, a story, a drama, an interview with a public health officer or a peer in your own community.”

 Related Posts: